mui/mui-x/docs/data/date-pickers/time-range-picker/time-range-picker.md

 NOT READY
 :::

-You can pass the `SingleInputTimeRangeField` component to the Date Range Picker to use it for keyboard editing:
+You can pass the `SingleInputTimeRangeField` component to the Time Range Picker to use it for keyboard editing:

-[//]: # '{{"demo": "SingleInputDateRangePicker.js"}}'
+{{"demo": "SingleInputTimeRangePicker.js"}}

 :::info
 For more information, check out the [Custom field](/x/react-date-pickers/custom-field/#use-single-input-fields-on-range-pickers) page.